 On August 18, 2021, we entered into a \$50.0 million secured term loan agreement with Hercules Capital.
 The term loan has a maturity date of August 1, 2025, which can be extended to February 1, 2026, and is secured by substantially all of our assets.
-Payments due for the term loan are interestonly until March 1, 2023 (subject to extension to September 1, 2023 or September 1, 2024 upon the achievement of certain milestones), after which principal shall be repaid in equal monthly installments.
+Payments due for the term loan are interestonly until March 1, 2023 after which principal shall be repaid in equal monthly installments.
 Interest is payable monthly in arrears.
 The outstanding principal bears interest at the greater of (a) 8.95% or (b) 8.95% plus the prime rate minus 3.25%.
 Prepayment of the outstanding principal is permitted under the secured term loan agreement and subject to certain prepayment fees.
-The Company incurred \$518 thousand of debt issuance costs related to the borrowings under the secured term loan agreement.
+We incurred \$518 thousand of debt issuance costs related to the borrowings under the secured term loan agreement.
 Debt issuance costs are being amortized through the maturity date of the secured term loan and are reported as a direct reduction of long-term debt on the balance sheet.
-Amortization expense, included in interest expense, net on the accompanying statements of operations and comprehensive loss totaled \$186 thousand and zero for the six months ended June 30, 2022 and 2021, respectively.
+Amortization expense, included in interest expense, net on the accompanying statements of operations and comprehensive loss totaled \$280 thousand and zero for the nine months ended September 30, 2022 and 2021, respectively.
 In addition, we will be required to pay an end of term charge of the greater of (a) \$893 thousand or (b) 5.95% of the aggregate outstanding principal upon repayment of the loan.
 The secured term loan agreement contains customary representations, warranties, non-financial covenants, and events of default.
-We are permitted to borrow the loans in four tranches based on the completion of certain milestones which include, as set forth more fully in the secured term loan agreement; (i) \$15.0 million upon the closing of the Business Combination, (ii) \$10.0 million when we achieve certain positive clinical trial results sufficient to submit a de-novo classification request with respect to BT-001 and have initiated a second pivotal trial prior to September 15, 2022, (iii) \$10.0 million when we have received FDA approval for such marketing of BT-001 for the improvement of glycemic control and initiated a pivotal trial for a new indication in people with T2D and received, prior to March 15, 2023, net cash proceeds of at least \$40.0 million from equity financings, and (iv) \$15.0 million on or before June 15, 2023, subject to Hercules Capital's approval.
+We are permitted to borrow the loans in four tranches based on the completion of certain milestones which include, as set forth more fully in the secured term loan agreement: (i) \$15.0 million upon the closing of the Business Combination, (ii) \$10.0 million when we achieve certain positive clinical trial results sufficient to submit a de-novo classification request with respect to BT-001 and have initiated a second pivotal trial prior to September 15, 2022, (iii) \$10.0 million when we have received FDA approval for such marketing of BT-001 for the improvement of glycemic control and initiated a pivotal trial for a new indication in people with T2D and received, prior to March 15, 2023, net cash proceeds of at least \$40.0 million from equity financings, and (iv) \$15.0 million on or before June 15, 2023, subject to Hercules Capital's approval.
 In October 2021, we borrowed \$10.0 million under the secured term loan agreement.
 In May 2022, we borrowed \$5.0 million under the term loan agreement.
+We did not initiate a second pivotal trial prior to September 15, 2022 that was required under the secured term loan agreement, and hence, as a result the associated borrowing is no longer available to us.

-As of June 30, 2022, we had \$29.7 million in cash, and an accumulated deficit of \$91.3 million.
-Our primary use of cash is to fund operating expenses, which consist of research and development expenses related to our lead product candidate, BT-001, and preclinical programs and general and administrative expenses.
+As of September 30, 2022, we had \$22.3 million in cash, and an accumulated deficit of \$102.7 million.
+Our primary use of cash is to fund operating expenses, which predominantly consist of research and development expenses related to our lead product candidate, BT-001, preclinical programs, activities to prepare for a potential commercial launch and general and administrative expenses.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.